ABRAHAM אברהם إبراهيم

 Today’s climate of increasing prejudice and stereotyping, which has resulted in the rise of tribalism, populist nationalism, antisemitism and continuing anti-Muslim sentiment, needs to be counteracted by creative initiatives that are based on what we all hold in common.

 It is in this context that Abraham’s life, a spiritual figure of distinct significance within the three primary monotheistic faith traditions, Islam, Christianity and Judaism, has much to teach us about welcoming and embracing the “other.”
 In these three faith traditions, whose followers are referred to a “children of Abraham,” the figure of Abraham is seen as a model of hospitality – of welcoming the “stranger” and embracing the "other."

-This timely exhibition, titled "ABRAHAM: Out of One, Many" (playing off of the Latin motto "E pluribus unum" / "Out of many, one"), focuses on what we can learn from Abraham's story about living together more harmoniously.
-For this exhibition, three celebrated Middle Eastern contemporary visual artists from the faith traditions of Islam, Christianity and Judaism have each created five paintings that interpret Abraham’s life and faith journey for us today, serving as a guide toward creating cultures of peace, harmony, justice and healing – all as descendants of a shared heritage.
+This timely exhibition, titled "ABRAHAM: Out of One, Many" (playing off of the Latin motto "E pluribus unum" / "Out of many, one"), focused on what we can learn from Abraham's story about living together more harmoniously.
+For the exhibition, three celebrated Middle Eastern contemporary visual artists from the faith traditions of Islam, Christianity and Judaism each created five paintings that interpret Abraham’s life for us today, serving as a guide toward creating cultures of peace, harmony, justice and healing – all as descendants of a shared heritage.

 What can Abraham teach us today toward freeing our world from sectarian strife?
-That is the question this strategic exhibition attempts to answer.
+That is the question this strategic exhibition attempted to answer.